1edv/evolution/README.md

 <li> trajectories : contains the notebooks for computing the sequence trajectories under different evolutionary regimes

 <li> ecc_mr_fr : contains the notebooks for computing the Expression Conservation Coefficient (ECC), Mutational Robustness and Fitness Responsivity.

+<li> ga : contains the notebooks for sequence design using a genetic algorithm.

 <li> evolvability : contains the notebooks for computing the evolvability vectors and their two-dimensional representations.
 Also has examples for generating the landscape visualizations shown in the manuscript that the user may use for their own new sequences.